panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 ## 5. Summary

 Iterables are collections that can be iterated.
-To be an iterable, the object must conform to `Iterable` protocol.
+To be an iterable, the object must conform to `Iterable` interface.

-Iterable consumers are language constructs that consume iterables. `for...of` cycle is an iterable consumer that simply cycles over each item of the iterable, spread operator `[...iterable]` creates an array from the iterable's items.
+Iterable consumers are language constructs that consume iterables. `for...of` cycle is an iterable consumer that cycles over each item of the iterable, spread operator `[...iterable]` create an array from the iterable's items.

 What makes the iterator pattern so useful is that any iterable can be used by any iterable consumer.
 Even more: you can define your own iterable types, and even define your own iterable consumers!